Chinese idioms A to D

 The game is up.
 Generally said of villains whose evil plans have been thwarted.
 The story is of Qin Hui of the Song dynasty who hatched a plot under the east window of his house to tell lies about General Yue Fei.
 Qin Hui and his son died shortly after Yue Fei was executed.
 Qin's wife Wang used a necromancer who discovered the truth and was told by Qin's spirit that the East window plot had been exposed.

-The chickens havee come home to roost
+Roughly equivalent to: The chickens have come home to roost.

-东山再起 [東山再起]
+[東山再起]

 To rise again from the east mountain